 - Nine years in Purchasing and inventory management, and two years in supply chain activities, sales.

-What To Follow when Writing Them:
+What To Follow When Writing Opening Statements for Resume:

 1. Professional objective: